joaocabral/ubuild-jekyll/index.md

   headline: Expressive and Natural Sounding AI Voices
   content: ''
   items:
   - content: Use custom AI Voices that sound like your preferred voice talents
   - content: Tune AI voices to sound like the characters or roles you need
   - content: Generate speech with emotions with the same expressiveness of an actor
   - content: Generate any amount of speech you need, much faster than recordings
   - content: Use AI voices in regional accents and multiple languages
   background_image: ''
+  cta:
+    enabled: false
+    url: ''
+    button_text: ''
 - template: 1-column-text
   block: one-column-1
   slug: about